 15. Wagashi

 More like works of art than food, wagashi sweets are an unmissable Japanese treat.
-Traditionally made with only plant-based ingredients such as bean paste, they’re beautifully crafted in the shape of flowers and other stunning designs.
+Traditionally made with only plant-based ingredients such as bean paste, they’re beautifully crafted in the shape of flowers and other stunning seasonal designs.
 For a truly authentic experience, enjoy them with a cup of matcha tea!

 Wagashi are beautiful works of edible art, and a great way to experience a part of Japanese culture that's vegetarian-friendly!
 Join a Wagashi Making Class during your trip to Japan to learn all about this sweet tradition.

-Hopefully, this guide has shown you that in Japan vegetarian food is neither a rarity nor a compromise.
+Hopefully, this guide has shown you that vegetarian food is neither a rarity nor a compromise in Japan.
 All it takes is a bit of planning!
-There are a wealth of veggie dishes and restaurants to discover, and the industry is only continuing to grow.
-Trust us when we say you’ll definitely be able to enjoy some mouth-wateringly delicious and authentic Japanese vegetarian food during your trip!
-Anyone else getting hungry?
+There is a wealth of veggie dishes and restaurants to discover, and the industry is only growing.